HackusatePvP/hcr-core/README.md

 A: Not recommended as it's not finished.
 If you do end up using this for your server, understand the rights section of this file.

+# Rights
+You have exclusive permission to modify use and redistribute the jar with restrictions.
+You are not allowed to re-sell this core whether it be modified or a fork.
+You are not allowed to claim any work that you did not do or create as your own.

 # Compile a JAR
 Run the command `mvn clean install` in the project directory.
 The jar will be outputted to the "target" directory.